mhmdjvad/thesis_system/README.md

 ## 5. Implementation Details

 **Password Hashing**: To enhance security, user passwords are no longer stored as plain text.
 Instead, they are hashed using the **`bcrypt`** algorithm. `bcrypt` is a strong hashing algorithm designed for secure password storage.
 It uses a random "salt" to prevent dictionary and rainbow table attacks.
-When a user logs in, the entered password is hashed and compared to the hashed version stored in the `users.json` file. users pass : pass123 \n teacher pass : drpass \n reviewer pass: revpass \n
+When a user logs in, the entered password is hashed and compared to the hashed version stored in the `users.json` file. users pass : pass123

+teacher pass : drpass

+reviewer pass: revpass

 Due to possible problems on the library's side, the password hashing system may not work properly.
 In this case, change the passwords manually.

 ## 6. How to Run the Program